Apply

 The Journey Begins!

-Applicants in the Homeownership Program start building their homes upon completing their sweat equity requirements.
-Future homeowners customize their spaces by selecting the exterior vinyl color, flooring, cabinets, and much more.
-The construction typically takes about 4 to 6 months.
-The future homeowner must maintain their income and creditworthiness during this time.
-Once their energy-efficient home is finished, they purchase it with a no-interest mortgage and officially become homeowners!
+Applicants in the Homebuyer Program begin building their homes after completing their sweat equity requirements.
+Future homeowners customize their homes by choosing features such as the exterior vinyl color, flooring, cabinets, and many others.
+The construction process usually takes about 4 to 6 months.
+During this time, the future homeowner must keep their income and creditworthiness stable.
+Once their energy-efficient home is finished, they purchase it with an affordable mortgage.

 Frequently Asked Questions